LamThanhNguyen/Academic-Institution-Database-Design/README.md

 # Introduction and Overview of the database design
 My database meets the needs of storing and managing a large amount of data for a famous university in Vietnam.

-The university offers undergraduate and graduate programs across many faculties.
+The university offers undergraduate and graduate programs across numerous departments.
-Each faculty has a teaching staff consisting of professors, lecturers and teaching assistants.
+Each department houses a faculty body comprising professors, lecturers, and teaching assistants.
 These faculty members conduct a variety of courses, each of which has a set of learning outcomes, a syllabus, and a grading scheme.
 Students can enroll in multiple courses per semester and are evaluated based on their performance in assignments, quizzes, exams, and projects.